optimisticside/messenger/README.md

 end)
 ```
 ## Topic
 A topic is a channel of communication between servers.
-A topic can be accessed by the `getTopic` function of the `Server` class, or just constructing it through it's class table.
+A topic can be accessed by the `getTopic` function of the `Server` class, or just constructing it through its class table.
 ```lua
 local PLAYER_JOIN_TOPIC = "PlayerJoin"